HomeDev Guide

 See Configuration.

 Using ContentReference you can link to an image.
-Adding the UIHint.Image attribute allows you to specifically select content types that implement IContentImage, so only images will be available for selection in the folder structure.
-Omitting UIHint.Image will display all types of content in the folder structure.
+Adding the UIHint.Image attribute lets you specifically select content types that implement IContentImage, so only images are available for selection in the folder structure.
+Omitting UIHint.Image will display types of content in the folder structure.

 [ContentType(